Benning Wentworth: Early life

-Benning Wentworth was born on July 24, 1696, in Portsmouth, New Hampshire.
-His father, John Wentworth, was a ship's captain, businessman and colonial administrator who served as the lieutenant-governor of colonial New Hampshire from 1717 until 1730 after spending two years serving on merchant ships.
-Wentworth's mother, Sarah Hunking Wentworth, was the daughter of Captain Mark Hunking, a wealthy resident of Portsmouth.
+Benning Wentworth was born on August 3, 1696, in Portsmouth, New Hampshire into a colonial family that "dominated both the economic and political life of New Hampshire from 1715 to the Revolutionary War".
+His father John was a ship's captain, businessman and colonial administrator who served as the lieutenant-governor of New Hampshire from 1717 until 1730.
+Wentworth's mother Sarah was the daughter of Captain Mark Hunking, a rich and influential resident of Portsmouth.
+John married Sarah in 1693, and spent two years at sea in Mark's footsteps before purchasing a tavern with his wife in 1695.

-Growing up, Wentworth was initially groomed by his father to take over the family business, though this changed after he graduated from Harvard College in 1715.
-Due to poor behavior Wentworth exhibited while studying at Harvard, including setting a college record in windows broken and fines paid, his father instead arranged for him to undergo an apprenticeship at his uncle Samuel Wentworth's counting house in Boston, Massachusetts.
+Wentworth was initially groomed by his father to take over the family business, though John changed his mind after sending his son to Harvard College in Massachusetts.
+While studying at Harvard, Wentworth exhibited numerous bouts of poor behavior, including setting a new record in the number of windows broken and fines paid.
+Following Wentworth's graduation in 1715, John arranged for him to undergo an apprenticeship at a Boston counting house owned by Wentworth's uncle Samuel.
+There, Wentworth established a business with the help of Hugh Hall, a half-brother and Wentworth's Barbados agent.